garrandall/popular-music-data/tracks/it-s-so-hard-big-punisher-donell-jones.md

 And it's so haaaaaard, yeah
-Niggaz wanna be like Pun, but they don't bust they guns and it's so haaaaaard..
+Niggas wanna be like Pun, but they don't bust they guns and it's so haaaaaard..
-Niggaz wanna fuck my wife, niggaz wanna take my life but it's so haaaaaard..
+Niggas wanna fuck my wife, niggas wanna take my life but it's so haaaaaard..